fancn21th/xyzchat/docs/flow.md

 `shadcn-ui` gave us those tools below to customize the style of a component.

-> to summarize the purpose of those tools below.
-It serves for the purpose of customizing the style of a component.
+> In short the tools below serve for the purpose of customizing the style of a component.
 It assumes that your component must has variants.
 And the style will be adjusted based on the variants.
+It is all about the style and the css behind it.

 - [Class Variance Authority(CVA)](https://cva.style/docs)
   - a function for defining the variance of a component